Psychic readings as low as $0.60 per minute. Available online one time only.* Redeem promo code 553752

 The Easter Bunny

 The Easter Bunny comes from the Pagan Goddess Eostre who was the personification of Spring.
-Eostre would emerge from the Faerie forest bringing flowers, sunshine and warmth.
+Eostre would emerge from the Faerie forest bringing flowers, sunshine, and warmth.
 In Celtic Tradition (in Ireland) there are Eostre Festivals (or Fertility Festivals) that celebrate the Spring Equinox or emergence of Springtime.
 The Easter Bunny is considered not only new life but also meant abundance.
 This was something that held great importance for a rich and prosperous growing season for all crops for the Celts.

-The butterfly is more a symbol of Easter because it represents the cycles of the life of Jesus Christ.
+The butterfly is more of a symbol of Easter because it represents the cycles of the life of Jesus Christ.
 The first stage is the caterpillar and Jesus’ life on Earth.
 The second stage is the cocoon and Jesus going through the Crucifixion and burial.
 The final stage is the beautiful butterfly as Jesus rises from the dead as the embodiment of peace and new life for the World.
-In Celtic tradition and other cultures the butterfly symbolizes transformation and inspiration.
+In Celtic tradition and other cultures, the butterfly symbolizes transformation and inspiration.
 It is also said that if a person saw a butterfly in early Spring, it would be a long year of money or treasures showered on the person or the person’s household, so start looking now!

 Spring is finally upon us!
 It is finally time to emerge from our winter shelters, enjoy warmer and sunnier days, and breathe in the clean, fresh air.
 It is time for a rebirth of our gardens, our trees, and even ourselves.